IIIF/api/source/api/annex/services/index.md

 {: .image-api-table}

-The following example demonstrates the resulting structure, as embedded within the Presentation API documents:
+The following example demonstrates the resulting structure, as embedded within the [Presentation API][prezi-api] response:

 {% highlight json %}
 {